Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Introduction

 \subsection{Paper Roadmap}

-The rest of the paper is organized as follows.
-In Section~\ref{sec:background}, we provide a background on assume-guarantee contracts, linear temporal logic, and reactive synthesis.
-In Section~\ref{sec:problem}, we define the problem of satisfying a contextual mission.
-In Section~\ref{sec:cgg}, we introduce the \textit{Contract-Based Goal Model} (CGG), which is the formal model developed by \NAME to represent contextual missions.
-In Section~\ref{sec:orchestration}, we present how \NAME produces robotic plans that consistently satisfy the mission under changing contexts.
-In Section~\ref{sec:implementation} and Section~\ref{sec:evaluation}, we provide details on the implementation of \NAME and evaluate our approach.
-Finally, in Section~\ref{sec:related}, we discuss related works in various areas, and we conclude in Section~\ref{sec:conclusion}.
+The structure of this paper is as follows.
+Section~\ref{sec:background} provides foundational knowledge on assume-guarantee contracts, linear temporal logic, and reactive synthesis.
+Section~\ref{sec:problem} outlines the problem of achieving a contextual mission.
+Section~\ref{sec:cgg} introduces the \textit{Contract-Based Goal Graph} (CGG), the formal model created by \NAME to depict contextual missions.
+In Section~\ref{sec:orchestration}, we explain how \NAME formulates robotic plans that reliably meet mission requirements amidst fluctuating contexts.
+Details on the implementation and evaluation of \NAME are discussed in Sections~\ref{sec:implementation} and~\ref{sec:evaluation}, respectively.
+Section~\ref{sec:related} reviews related work in several domains, and the paper concludes with Section~\ref{sec:conclusion}.